-Owen Coyle's Trotters are looking for their second win of the week at the Reebok Stadium but Adam Bate thinks they could be beaten in an entertaining game on Friday
+Owen Coyle's Trotters are looking for their second win of the week at the Reebok Stadium but Adam Bate thinks they could be beaten by Forest in an entertaining game on Friday

-But Owen Coyle’s men began this campaign with a dismal 2-0 defeat to their manager’s former club Burnley, and will need to adapt quickly to life in the Championship.
+But Owen Coyle’s men began this campaign with a dismal 2-0 defeat to the manager’s former club Burnley on and will need to adapt quickly to life in the Championship.

 There were more encouraging signs at home to Derby on Tuesday when late goals from Kevin Davies and Chris Eagles secured their first points of the new season at the Reebok Stadium.